Silentscripter/oplogger/README.md

 Oplogger
 ========

-Offers a convenient and fast way to create a user operation log for any Laravel 5 application.
+It offers a convenient and fast way to create a user operation log for any Laravel 5 application.
 It supports parameters and writes log to database by default but can also be used with a custom repository.

 Installation
 ------------